Spain

 Another beautiful cove biting into the north coast is Cala del Pilar, where rose-tinted sand bursts through pockets of dense shrub.
 It’s a 30-minute walk from the nearest car park, but the colours are worth it, reminiscent of the fiery red Australian Outback.
 If you’re feeling sun-scorched, smear some of the red mud over yourself to nourish your skin.

-Our handpicked collection of villas in Menorca can put you within walking distance to the beach, so you can roll out of bed and down for a sunbathe (or an early morning stroll.)
+Our handpicked collection of villas in Menorca can put you within walking distance of the best beaches in Menorca, so you can roll out of bed and down for a sunbathe (or an early morning stroll.)
 If you’d like to make your holiday that little bit more extraordinary, then we’ve got a concierge team who can help you add little extras to your stay.

 OTHER POSTS YOU MIGHT BE INTERESTED IN: